Here’s a look at some highlights from 2020:

 With the addition of this property, the Christie Bentham Wetland is 170 acres of significant, protected land!
 The McWilliams property is predominantly dominated by granite bedrock.
 It is an area of transition and high biodiversity known as The Land Between.
 The forest on the property is part of a forested corridor which extends south towards Young’s Point.

-Read more about the McWilliams property, here: McWilliams Property
+Read more about the McWilliams Family property, here: McWilliams Family Property

 3. Keppler Nature Sanctuary: